How to remove crescent moon on iPhone: situations & solutions

 If you already are an experienced iPhone user, you are probably used to seeing numerous icons in the Status Bar or upper right corner of your iPhone.
 There are icons for several settings and features, and the list of these icons includes a crescent moon symbol.

 Some of the users believe the half-moon showing on their device to be a glitch.
-But in reality, the icon has a certain purpose.
+But in reality, the half-moon icon has a certain purpose.

 On the Status Bar

-During activated “Do Not Disturb” mode, you can notice the half-moon on iPhone Status Bar.
+During activated Do Not Disturb mode, you can notice the half-moon on iPhone Status Bar.
+It means you’ve enabled the Do Not Disturb feature for your entire phone.
 You won’t be receiving iPhone notifications in this scenario.
 Phone calls will be immediately forwarded to voicemail.
-Text messages will continue to appear, but they won’t be popping up on your screen and won’t be accompanied by any kind of notification.
+The iPhone text messages will continue to appear, but they won’t be popping up on your screen and won’t be accompanied by any kind of notification.

 Moreover, no other app will pass alarms and notifications as well.
 Thus, there won’t be anything to bother you in cases you don’t want to be disturbed, for example, during your work, your rest, or at night.